TStupariu/vboard-thesis/Licenta.md

 The way Vue handles page rendering and mounting is pretty similar to any other JavaScript framework, and, just like ReactJS it provide a number of lifecycle hooks of a component in order to give you proper control over the flow of data throughout the component.
 Some of the most popular lifecycle hooks are created, mounted, updated and destroyed, this app mostly using the mounted hook.
 Basically, any time you would have to do an HTTP request to the server you will render the UI first without loading the data, afterwards populating it once the data arrives.
 This will give a user the impression that a website loads faster than if he would have to wait for the data in order for anything to be displayed.
 Also, there are other initialisations that can be done only after the UI has rendered, increasing the responsiveness of the page.

 An important part of the components used are rendered using Vuetify.
 This is basically a JavaScript and CSS library that provides a suite of Material Design components which make the creation of a design easy and effortless.
 Other than some pre-styling applied by the library, the greatest advantage of using it is that it also comes with a 12 grid system for creating complicated layouts.
 These layouts are easy to adapt to being responsive, this way allowing the user interface to be rendered properly both on the desktop and on mobile or tablet.
 Below is an example of styling between standard HTML components and Vuetify components.

-[Material Design]: https://material.io/design/	"Material Design"
+[39]